Click below to learn why Valpo is an outstanding option for you to pursue your speciality.

 The Graduate School features professional master’s programs that emphasize experiential learning and career and professional development, including assistance with internship and career placements.
 Certain accredited programs lead to professional licensure.

-Graduate tuition at Valpo, currently is surprisingly affordable.
+Graduate tuition at Valpo is competitive for its value.
 The typical program is 37 credits and can be completed full time or part time.
 Some programs offer scholarships, research assistantships, and “early entry” options for especially qualified undergraduates.
-Students can add value to their degree by completing add-on certificates or dual-degree options.
+Students can add value to their degree by completing add-on certificates, some of which are embedded into the programs themselves.

 Valparaiso University graduate students feel a sense of belonging with a cohort in their academic programs.
 They receive a personalized experience though small class sizes and individualized attention from faculty program directors and advisors.
 A service oriented graduate school staff remains on hand from matriculation to graduation to assist with academics, student life, and special events for the academic, social, and professional development of graduate students.